Travelling with children

 If you aren't very early in your pregnancy, you must take into account the possibility of giving birth unexpectedly.
 Make sure to check where to call and how to handle the situation.

-• Check with your home country's embassy about how to register the child's birth and apply for or record their citizenship.
+- Check with your home country's embassy about how to register the child's birth and apply for or record the child's citizenship.

-• Children born in some countries become citizens of that country by right of birth, with any benefits and liabilities that follow; see Medical tourism#Possible benefits.
+- Children born in some countries become citizens of that country by right of birth, with any benefits and liabilities that follow; see Medical tourism#Childbirth.
 If they don't, you will not only have to establish their citizenship of your home country but also meet any visa requirements and so on for them to stay with you.

 Insurance